 Significant Object believes in putting objects on stage and moving them about a bit.
 Whether they are small, household objects with lives of their own, hulking giants or elegantly designed characters or creatures, we know that they compel and excite an audience in their own way.

 We've worked with large and small organisations and created work for all sorts of audiences.
 We employ the best puppet makers with the right skills for the work we are doing.
-Makers and designers we have worked with include Daisy Beattie, Zak Bernard, Josie Corben, Monica Corder, Helen Foan, Seonaid Goody, Charlie Hoare, Matt Hutchinson, Maia Kirkman-Richards, Jo Lakin, Seb Mayer, Christine Rippmann, Carl Robertshaw, Bryony Rumble, Yvonne Stone, Claire Strickland, Hattie Thomas and Paul Vincett.
+Makers and designers we have worked with include Daisy Beattie, Zak Bernard, David Cauchi, Josie Corben, Monica Corder, Amber Donovan, Helen Foan, Seonaid Goody, Charlie Hoare, Matt Hutchinson, Maia Kirkman-Richards, Jo Lakin, Seb Mayer, Christine Rippmann, Carl Robertshaw, Bryony Rumble, Yvonne Stone, Claire Strickland, Hattie Thomas and Paul Vincett.

 Mervyn Millar - Director